 Carolina Beach sits at the northern end of Pleasure Island, roughly 20 miles south of downtown Wilmington via US-421.
 The town has a working boardwalk with amusements, restaurants, and an arcade strip that gives it a classic American beach-town energy.
 If your trip priority is a lively pedestrian scene after sunset or a built-in activity buffer for kids who need more than open sand, Carolina Beach delivers in a way the other two islands do not.

 The beach strand at Carolina Beach is wide and accessible at multiple public access points.
 The town’s Freeman Park area at the north end allows vehicles on the beach (permit required; check the Town of Carolina Beach for current rules and season dates).
-That vehicle access also means Freeman Park fills quickly on peak summer weekends.
+Vehicle access also means Freeman Park fills quickly on peak summer weekends.
 Plan to arrive before 9 a.m. if you want a drive-on spot, and confirm the permit process online rather than assuming walk-up availability.

 Carolina Beach State Park sits just north of the town, adding a hiking and camping dimension that distinguishes Pleasure Island from the other beach municipalities.
 The park is home to Venus flytraps growing in their native habitat, which draws visitors with a specific interest in coastal ecology alongside the standard beach crowd.
-If your group splits between beach days and trail time, the park’s proximity to Carolina Beach gives you more optionality without an extra hour of driving.
+If your group splits between beach days and trail time, the park’s proximity to Carolina Beach gives you more options without an extra hour of driving.

 Kure Beach: the quieter south end